Aericio/warframe-exports-rust/README.md

 # warframe-exports

-This project is a Rust-based tool for downloading Warframe public export data, like manifests and images, from the Warframe content servers.
+This is a Rust-based tool for downloading Warframe public export data, like manifests and images, from the Warframe content server.

+All exported content is provided as-is, if possible, from the content server.
+Modifications are listed below:
+- `Export*.json` files contain text that include control characters (`\r`, `\n`), and are escaped during pre-processing.
+- All images are flattened to the `/image` directory, and use their `unique_name` as the file name with `/` replaced with `.`.

 ## Outputs